I've been an anime fan since the 90s and have blogged about anime since 2010. I've seen it all, done it all, and gotten the t-shirt.

 - Katniss is a bit "cold shoulder" to most people in The Hunger Games.
 Makes sense, since she's living in a time and place where showing emotions is a weakness.
 And she worries about the people she loves getting killed.

-- Non-romantic example, Snape toward Harry Potter, mixed with tsundere-like harsh criticism.
-He does care about him though, and is fighting to protect him.
+- A non-romantic example is Severus Snape toward Harry Potter, mixed with tsundere-like harsh criticism.
+He does care about him though and is fighting to protect him.
 He just won't let anyone see that.

 - Princess Leia from Star Wars is a kuudere for Han Solo.